-Various approaches can be used to develop a website, but having a web development team workflow can save unnecessary stress.
-By having the workflow set up correctly and with some practical tools and software, it is possible to keep the development process moving.
+Various approaches, including Agile development and Scrum methodology, can be used to develop a website.
+Still, having a web development team workflow can save unnecessary stress.
+By having the workflow set up correctly and with some practical collaboration tools and web design software, it is possible to keep the development process moving.

 Some of the Issues

 In project management, there is a humorous saying: a project can be either good and fast, good and cheap, or fast and cheap.
 It can never be good, fast, and cheap.

 The reality, especially in web development, is much more arduous and complicated.
 It is generally inadvisable to ignore one of these factors, so a compromise may be necessary.
 Design-to-development handoff is crucial.
 Reconciliation needs to be found between the client and the developer.